tnwei/exposure-to-code/source/09_random_generative_sols.rst

     print("Itercount is", str(rejectcounter + len(circles)), "num circles is:", len(circles))
     turtle.done()

-To save your images, add the following code chunk before `turtle.done()`:
+To save your images, add the following code chunk before `turtle.done()`, specifying the filename as required:
 ::

     # Added code chunk to save images